-Regarding citizen's energy communities, while they are already defined in the current legislation on the electricity system by Decree-law n° 15/2022, there are still no detailed regulations to boost and govern their implementation.
+Regarding citizen's energy communities, while they are already defined in the current legislation on the electricity system by Decree-law no 15/2022, there are still no detailed regulations to boost and govern their implementation.
 Similarly, smart grids at district level also require detailed and specific regulations, despite the existence of a general definition and regulatory framework for them.

 At the same time, financial incentives are offered for projects involving collective self-consumption and energy communities in residential, public, and service buildings.
-They include non-refundable funding rates from 50% to 100% and maximum funding amounts ranging from $\notin 200,000$ to $\notin 500,000$.
+They include non-refundable funding rates from 50% to 100% and maximum funding amounts ranging from $\[ \in \] 200,000 \]$ to $\[ \in \] 500,000 \]$ .